samnoyes/SentimentAnalysis/README.md

 - Created the convert_csv_to_json.py script, which converted the dataset from .csv to .jsonl, with the help of ChatGPT (and some significant tweaks).
 Ran the .csv training dataset through this script.
 - Got the convert.py script, which converted the dataset from .jsonl to .spacy, from [this textcat demo project](https://github.com/explosion/projects/tree/v3/pipelines/textcat_demo).
 Ran the .jsonl training dataset through this script twice to create dev.spacy and train.spacy.
 	- In the future, I would like to figure out how to convert the .csv directly to .spacy, without the intermediate step.
-- Trained model with the command: `python -m spacy train config.cfg --paths.train ./train.spacy  --paths.dev ./dev.spacy --output textcat_model`.
-Waited ~24 hours for training to complete.
+- Trained the model, waiting ~24 hours for it to complete.

 [Also want to give credit to this tutorial on text classification by Catherine Breslin](https://catherinebreslin.medium.com/text-classification-with-spacy-3-0-d945e2e8fc44), which was very helpful